-However, we do have a "revision grace period" policy for the quizzes and assignments.
-If you are unable to fulfill an assignment, project step, or quiz to your satisfaction before the due date--for any reason--you may notify the TA (via a Canvas comment or email along with the original on-time submission) that you plan to submit a revision.
+However, we do have a "revision grace period" policy for Assignments 1, 2, 3 and 4.
+If you are unable to complete an assignment to your satisfaction before the due date--for any reason--you may notify the TA (via a Canvas comment along with the original on-time submission) that you plan to submit a revision.
 You may then submit a revision within 3 days.
-Discussion posts and the final are not eligible for late revisions.
+Discussion posts, quizzes, homeworks, and the final are not eligible for late revisions.

-If you 1) submit a partial fulfillment of the requirements before the due date, 2) notify the TA when you submit your first attempt, and then 3) resubmit a revised version of your work within 3 days, your grade will reflect your final submission only without incurring penalties.
+If you 1) submit a partial fulfillment of the requirements before the due date, 2) include a comment for the TA when you submit your first attempt, and then 3) resubmit a revised version of your work within 3 days, your grade will reflect your final submission only without incurring penalties.
 If you do not resubmit within 3 days, your grade will reflect your original (potentially incomplete) submission.